 To qualify for the PSLF program, you have to:

 - Work full-time

-- Work in the public service
+- Work in the public service for a qualifying employer

 - Make 120 monthly payments